Managing frontline employees is an altogether different task than leading a desk-based team.

 If you’re facing challenges as a first-line manager, know that you’re not alone.

 There are a number of common issues impacting frontline teams, including:

 - Lack of training for first-line managers themselves

 Attrition, turnover, and the unavoidable staff shortages that follow can seriously impact the quality of service provided by the frontline workforce.
 Frontline teams increasingly struggle to cover more tasks with fewer resources — and it’s often the first-line manager who is left racing to fill empty shifts, deliver on tasks, or explain the drop in productivity to other senior management.

 High turnover rates can also have a detrimental effect on frontline team morale, as new employees come in and existing ones leave at a rapid rate.
-Open communication between you and your team — which also means providing fit-for-purpose employee engagement tools and solutions — will be key in helping to build trust and loyalty within the organization.
+Open communication between you and your team — which also means providing fit-for-purpose employee engagement tools and solutions, and employee engagement activities — will be key in helping to build trust and loyalty within the organization.